Procsiab/stecnology-blog/content/posts/remote-access-pc-without-software.md

 Also, this means that an operating system must be running on that machine, to also run that remote desktop software we're supposing to want.

-My use case required me to not install anything on the remote machine, and also to access it before the operating system is loaded; therefore I settled my needs on the product category of *KVM over IP*.
+My use case required me to not install anything on the remote machine, and also to access it before the operating system is loaded; therefore I settled my needs on the product category of *KVM over IP* devices.

-These products let you connect the remote machine's display output (for video) and its USB inputs (for keyboard and mouse) to the device itself, which in turn runs a piece of software that will let you connect to the KVM device over an IP connection (for example, from the same Wi-Fi network the remote machine is connected to).
+These products let you connect the remote machine's display output (for video) and its USB inputs (for keyboard and mouse) to the device itself, which in turn runs a piece of software that will let you connect to the KVM[^1] device over an IP connection (for example, from the same Wi-Fi network the remote machine is connected to).

 ## The title is misleading!